open-mmlab/mmtracking/docs/en/dataset.md

 `uav123.json`:  JSON file containing the annotations information of the UAV123 dataset.

+There are only 1 TEXT files in `data/UAV123/annotations`:

+`uav123_infos.txt`:  TEXT file containing the information of the UAV123 dataset.

 #### The folder of frames and annotations in TrackingNet

 There are 511 video directories of TrackingNet testset in `data/trackingnet/TEST/frames`, and each video directory contains all images of the video.
 Similar file structures can be seen in `data/trackingnet/TRAIN_{*}/frames`.